-Throughout her life, she pushes Vincent to do more because she subscribes to the commonly held belief that life is incomplete without a spouse, children, a dignified career, and a nice home.
-When she sees the pictures in her brother’s sketchbook, she realizes the internal joy he had without these things.
-This sketchbook is also the impetus for her own change, the thing that allows her to start living authentically and free instead of conforming to society’s dictates.
+Throughout her life, Donna pushes Vincent to do more, believing that a complete life requires a spouse, children, a dignified career, and a comfortable home.
+But when she sees the sketches in his personal sketchbook—a pictorial autobiography of his life—she realizes the internal joy he found without these conventional markers.
+This revelation becomes the catalyst for her own transformation, allowing her to begin living authentically and freely, rather than conforming to society’s expectations.

-Both Olive Branches Don’t Grow on Trees and The Bird that Sang in Color are novels about artists.
-Vincent, from the latter novel, is the inspiration for Silvia, the protagonist from the former title.
+Both Olive Branches Don’t Grow on Trees and The Bird That Sang in Color explore the lives of artists.
+Vincent, from the latter novel, was also the inspiration for Silvia, the protagonist of the former.

-My latest blog series on the artwork that inspired the family saga, The Bird that Sang in Color.
-The art featured in these posts comes from a sketchbook that belonged to my brother, Vincent, which I discovered shortly after his death.
-It had pictures he’d drawn of himself throughout various phases of his life.
-This pictorial autobiography caused me to wonder what pictures I’d have of myself by the end of my life, which motivated me to live more fully.
-In writing this novel, I was able to share this powerful realization with the world.
-This novel is the third book in the Greco Family Trilogy.
-Each one of these family trilogy books is told from a different family member’s point of view.
-This one is told from the perspective of the Greco family matriarch, Donna.
+This blog series features the artwork that inspired The Bird That Sang in Color.
+The sketches come from a book that belonged to my brother, Vincent, which I discovered shortly after his death.
+It contains drawings of him across various phases of his life.
+This pictorial autobiography made me reflect on the images I might leave behind of my own life, inspiring me to live more fully.
+Through writing this novel, I was able to share that powerful realization with the world.

-As in my other blog series, each posts will come with an excerpt from my novel.
-Hope you enjoy the following excerpt from Chapter Three of my newest literary fiction novel.
+As with my other blog series, each post features an excerpt from the novel.
+Enjoy the following excerpt from Chapter Three of my newest literary fiction novel.

 “Hey, Vincent,” I said.
 “You ever think of teaching in college one day?”